joetainment/bill-and-buck/story__main__scripted_scene__bill_and_buck_meet_timmy_and_tammy.md

 I don't know man.
 He looks kind of like a frog or something.
 He just follows us around sometimes, it's messed up.

+Bill:

+He follows us too.
+It can get pretty annoying.
+He's been following us around for years.

 Tammy:

 And then there's that wacky raccoon!

-He follows her around too.
+He follows her around too!

 Timmy:

-What's even crazier is he follows us both at the same time.
-Even when we both go to totally separate places. like, we can both take pictures of him at the same time in completely different places.
+What's even crazier is...
+He follows us both at the same time.
+Even when we both go to totally separate places.
+Like, we can both take pictures of him in different place at the same time.
+Completely different places.

 Bill:

-Oh yeah he does that all the time he's been following us around for years.
+Oh yeah he does that all the time.

 Tammy: